 When Lief and I decided to relocate from the United States to Ireland nearly two decades ago, we were early...Read more

-As in most of Western Europe, the cost of medical services is high in Ireland.
-A consultation with your family doctor, or general practitioner, averages 50 euros; a visit to the emergency room costs 100 euros; an overnight stay in hospital can cost upward of 1,000 euros.
-Once you develop a relationship with a general practitioner in Ireland, though, you may find they charge you less for repeat visits.
+Just like most of Western Europe, Ireland’s general cost of medical services is high.
+A consultation with your family doctor or general practitioner will cost an average of 50 euros, you can expect to pay 100 euros for a visit to the emergency room, and an overnight hospital stay can set you back as much as 1,000 euros.
+If you take the time to develop a relationship with a general practitioner in Ireland, you may find that you pay less for repeat visits.

 Ireland also offers special programs to help cover certain medical expenses.
 A few examples include a drug payment program that caps the price you pay for prescriptions, a long-term illness plan that covers the costs related to chronic problems and treatments such as cancer, and a Maternity and Infant Care program that helps subsidize the medical costs families incur when they start a family and raise their children.

 Overall, Ireland’s healthcare services are accessible to everyone at reasonable European rates.
 You can expect a high cost of healthcare in Ireland, but the quality of care you’ll receive is top-notch.
 Depending on your personal situation, the cost and quality of local healthcare may be important factors when deciding among the best places to live.